Abdulrahman843/bincomDevCenterFrontendApp/README.md

 ## Version Control Workflow
 ### To work on updates:
-git add .
+1. git add .
-git commit -m "Updated app for March 2025 release" git push origin master
+2. git commit -m "Updated app for March 2025 release"
+3. git push origin branch

 ## Contributions
 This update was executed by Abdulrahman Laoye, a developer on the Bincom Mobile App Team.
 Focused on refactoring, dependency upgrades, fixing build issues, and improving project maintainability.